 “What I heard you say is you feel left out of big decisions in the company.”

-- Ask for clarification when what they say is open to interpretation or difference of opinion (i.e. most everything).
+- Ask for clarification.
+When what they say is open to interpretation or difference of opinion (i.e. most everything), slow things down and ask.
 “What do you consider big decisions?”

 Sure, real listening requires focus, patience and self control.
 But if you like being productive, it’s the ultimate “hack.”

 p.s.
-From Self Doubt to Self Mastery is my 60-day group coaching accelerator to help top performers activate their inner power to show up more boldly, bounce back quicker and influence others to action.
+Influence Mastery Accelerator is my 60-day group coaching intensive to help maverick leaders activate their inner power to show up more boldly, bounce back quicker and influence others to action.
 This is a program for people who know what they want — and want to get there faster.
 If you’d like to see if you’re a good fit, let’s talk.
-Click here to schedule a 20-minute “Activate Your Inner Power” discovery call.
+Click here to schedule a 20-minute “Activate Your Influence” discovery call.